John Elsom: Grimsby Town

-He was co-opted onto the board of directors of Grimsby Town Football Club in December 2002.
+Elsom was co-opted onto the board of directors of Grimsby Town Football Club in December 2002.
 Elsom stepped down and retired from his role 8 August 2013 and in turn was appointed club president.

-Personal life
+Personal life and death

-Elsom's family come from Brigg, North Lincolnshire.
+Jonathan Elsom was born in Loughborough on 10 August 1939.
+His family came from Brigg, North Lincolnshire.

+Elsom died on 15 August 2023, at the age of 84.
+Leicester City announced his death the following day by stating "John’s tenure at Leicester City as vice-president, director and chairman was an extremely significant time in the history of the club and he will be remembered for his major contributions during those years.
+Leicester City Football Club’s thoughts are with John’s family and friends at this sad time."